geut/caracara/README.md

 #### Introduction: The idea

 Trying to combine, [again](https://github.com/geut/olaf), Dat with some web development.
-The result will be a new _experimental_ app, a mix between kingdoms.
-When you combine something like this (at first two different worlds into one) the result does not meant to be a sum of all the benefits or even cons.
-No, it is more like a new thing.
-In this case, what can you expect from a web app combined with Dat?
+The result will be a new experimental app, a mix between two kingdoms.
+When you combine something like this (at first two different worlds into one) the result does not mean to be the sum of all the benefits or even cons: a complete new thing.
+Based on this, what can you expect from a web app combined with Dat?
 You can [see it](https://caracara.hashbase.io/) for yourself.

-The content is distributed and owned by the peers.
+In particular,

-In particular, when we say `web app` we are talking about PWAs where offline support is something that comes first and it is a key feature, common in the decentralized world.
-The addition of Dat plays a part on the efficient _spreading_ of the content between peers.
+when we say web app we are talking about PWAs where offline support is something that comes first and although it is not a key feature, it is common in the decentralized world.
+The addition of Dat plays a part in the efficient spreading of the content among peers.

 All in all, we at [GEUT](https://github.com/geut) believe that it is worth the effort of exploring these combinations.

 #### Start

 Remember, our goal is to create a simple collaborative text editor.
-This means, peer A writes some text, shares the copy with other peer, call it B, automatically authorizing B to be a new writer.
+This means, peer **A** writes some text, shares the copy with other peer, call it **B**, automatically authorizing **B** to be a new writer.

 OK, let's start with the bootstrap of our web app.
 We are going to be using [React](https://reactjs.org/) for this matter.
-More specifically, `create-react-app` to make things quicker.
+More specifically, `create-react-app` to make things more quickly.

 `npx create-react-app caracara`